MainulDip/iOS-study/SwiftUI-100-Days/SwiftUI-1.md

 `@UIApplicationDelegateAdaptor` is used to create and register a class as the app delegate for an iOS app.
 This owns its data.

 From : https://www.hackingwithswift.com/quick-start/swiftui/all-swiftui-property-wrappers-explained-and-compared

+--------------------------- GuessTheFlag-2 ---------------------

 ### VStack, HStack and ZStack:
-`VStack` for arranging things vertically
+`VStack` for arranging things vertically.
 `HStack` for arranging things horizontally
 `ZStack` for arranging things by depth, draws its contents from top to bottom, back to front.
+* Each Stack take same vertical space as its content.
+* the size of the stack can be set using `.frame(maxWidth:maxHeight)` attaching with the stack.
+* `.frame(maxWidth: .infinity, maxHeight: .infinity)` will make the stack as much space as possible.

 Docs - https://developer.apple.com/tutorials/swiftui-concepts/adjusting-the-space-between-views
 ```swift